150: No Such Thing As A Helium Filled Pufferfish

 Like a dog, like an annoying dog.

-In World War II, and also on baseball, the Americans designed a grenade that was exactly the same shape and size and weight as a baseball so that Americans could throw it easily.
+In World War II, and also on baseball, the Americans designed a grenade that was exactly the same shape, and size, and weight as a baseball, so that Americans could throw it easily.

-Yeah, and that was to make it because it was, and it was supposed to be thrown like a baseball and then it exploded on him.
+I think, didn't they?
+It was called the Bino.
+Really?
+Yeah, and that was to make it because it was, and it was supposed to be thrown like a baseball, and then it exploded on in contact.

 Was it painted as well to look like a baseball and had stitching on it like a baseball?
+Yeah,

-Was there an amusing mix-up at any point with these things?
+was there an amusing mix-up at any point with these things?

-Yeah, maybe it's like Christmas and they get in the trenches and like, okay, let's play football.
+Yeah, maybe it's like Christmas, and they get in the trenches and like, okay, let's play football.
+No, no, let's play baseball.

 I brought my own ball.

-According to to a medical report published in 1977 in The Diseases of Colon and Rectum, a 49-year-old man was admitted to San Francisco hospital complaining of severe pain.
+According to a medical report published in 1977 in The Diseases of Colon and Rectum, a 49-year-old man was admitted to San Francisco hospital complaining of severe pain.

 A firm, fixed, round object was found to be lodged high in his rectum.